-The Institute for Civic Education arranges a yearly "Town and Gown" series, presented on Monday evenings during the year in the Summit lounge of the Student Center.
+The Institute for Civic Education arranges a yearly "Town and Gown" series, presented on Sunday afternoons during the year in Memorial Hall.
 These presentations are free to students and are available to townspeople who purchase tickets.

 One of the cultural highlights at The University of Akron is the annual Fine Arts Festival.
 This is offered without admission charge to the public and is usually scheduled on a May weekend.